Texas Buyer Representation Agreements in 2026: When, What, and How

 The Legal Requirement Under Section 1101.563

 Here’s the actual language that matters.
-Under Section 1101.563 of the Texas Occupations Code, a license holder who “performs any act of real estate brokerage for a prospective buyer of residential real property must enter into a written agreement with the prospective buyer.”
+Under Section 1101.563 of the Texas Occupations Code, a license holder must enter into a written agreement with a prospective buyer of residential real property before showing any residential real property to that buyer, or, if no property is shown, before presenting an offer to purchase on the buyer’s behalf.

 That’s not ambiguous.
 Written agreement.
 Must enter into.
-Before performing acts of brokerage.
+Before the showing.

 For the broader context on why this law exists, see my breakdown of SB 1968.

-What You CAN Do Without a Signed Agreement
+What You CAN Do Without a Buyer Representation Agreement

 • Providing advice about a property